 Communicate with other runners and walkers.

 This brings up another point—communicate with runners if you are going to pass them or stop or turn and they are close behind.
 Feel free to speak it or signal it.
+Raise your hand if you are going to stop.
+Tell other runners (especially in a race!) if you are stopping, or passing on the right, left, or splitting.

 The running community is a friendly, inclusive one.
 Don’t be the odd man out.
 So, say hi when other runners say hi.
 If you’re tired, muster a head nod, at least.
 (Although, you may find that if you smile and greet someone, you’ll get an energy boost!).